Megwana/open_road/README.md

 Solution: Add httpResponseRedirects to relevant pages, this allowed the failing tests to pass.

-Unresolved Bug:
+#### Unresolved Bug:

 My Favicon is not showing despite make alterations to its path and setting in the root of static folder.

 Future Solution: I'm going to use a different favicon to see if this makes a difference and add different sizings for varying devices.
+This bug has been left unfixed in order to focus on more important tasks such as successful deployment and checking over my work as a whole.
+However, I wanted to note that this is a small task I can rectify in the future.

 ---
 ## Deployment